project-fifo/docs/technical/api/packages.rst

    :reqheader accept: the accepted encoding, valid is ``application/json``
    :reqheader x-snarl-token: the snarl token for this session
    :reqheader x-full-list: true - to get a full list instead of UUIDs
-   :reqheader x-full-fields: fields to include in the full list - please see: :http:get:`/packages/(uuid:package)`
+   :reqheader x-full-list-fields: fields to include in the full list - please see: :http:get:`/packages/(uuid:package)`
    :resheader content-type: the returned datatype, usually ``application/json``
    :resheader x-snarl-token: the snarl token for this session